doneachh/achhammer.me/content/_index.md

         ### Ongoing Thesis Projects
         - Master: Scaling up PV Production for domestic use, OTH, 2024
+        - Master: Green Hydrogen on the African Continent – Financial demand of large-scale projects, OTH, 2024

         ### Past Thesis Projects
         - Bachelor: Charting the Path: Assessing the Potential Opportunities and Pitfalls of Green Hydrogen Production and Export in Africa - An Energy Justice Assessment of the Hyphen Hydrogen Energy Project in Namibia, OTH, 2024